Toyah (band): The band Toyah

 In June 1977, the band played their first gig without a name or a bass player.
 After several line-up changes, they spent a brief period under the name Ninth Illusion, without recording any music.
 In the beginning of 1978 they met again and the idea of Toyah the band was born.
 Bogen auditioned several musicians and chose Pete Bush (keyboards), Dave Robin (drums), and Windy Miller (bass), quartet quickly taking their name from their unusual vocalist and figurehead.
+Influences on the band included Kraftwerk, Devo, Pere Ubu, the Human League, Julian Cope and Orchestral Manoeuvres in the Dark.

 Toyah debuted in Barnet's pub Duke of Lancaster on 27 June, and gave three more concerts in London.
 On 13 July, the band performed at Young Vic Festival.
 The band began to record early demos in Willcox's converted warehouse called Mayhem – which comprised offices, recording and rehearsal rooms for many young bands on the London scene of the time.

 Early demos recorded during 1978 included songs called "Mother", "Hunger Hill", "Eyes", "Computers", "Gaoler", "Waiting", "Danced", "Neon Womb", "Problem Child", "Little Boy" and "Israel", several of which would make it onto the band's early releases, and several others would emerge on the later rarities compilation Mayhem in 1985.
 And then a record company offered them a contract.
 In 1980 Willcox remembered: